briglx/briglx.github.io/source/_posts/2022-05-20-finding-missing-images.md

 _posts/2011-02-17-a-tour-of-jmeter-part-1.md:  JMeter now has your actions recorded ![Record2](/assets/images/Record2.png)
 ```

-I don't need all the info retured. ow do I just get the image name part.
+I don't need all the info returned. ow do I just get the image name part.

 looking at `man grep` the options `-o -h` look promising.